 10. Pancha Ganapati is not typically observed by traditional Hindus but honors Lord Ganesha and originates in Hawaii.
 It lasts from December 21-25 each day having a designated color and purpose.
 Yellow solves strains in interpersonal relations, blue is for sending apologies to people far away, red resolves work, business, and debt related issues, green is for home beauty, art, and discussions about Hindu practice within families, and orange is about love and peace.
 Color for connection and communication?
 I’m all in.

 11. Soyal is the winter solstice of the Hopi people from northern Arizona during December 21/22.
 They rely on Kachinas, the hundreds of spirits to emerge from the mountains to bring back the sun to guide them.
-Prior to their arrival, the Hopi people prepare by creating prayer sticks on behalf of the whole community, their homes, the plants and animals.
+Prior to the spirits’ arrival, the Hopi people prepare by creating prayer sticks on behalf of the whole community, their homes, the plants and animals.
 The ceremonies are private among the people, but there is a dance where the moves influence whether the sun will shine.

 12. Kwanzaa is celebrated from December 26 for seven nights to honor unity, culture, and empowerment in the African American community.
 Although developed in California, the name originates from Swahili, a language spoken in eastern African countries.
-Even the extra “a” is purposeful in creating a seven letter word.
-The seven symbols are the mat, crops, corn, unity cup, gifts, candle holder, candles.
+Even the extra “a” is purposeful in creating a 7 letter word.
+The 7 symbols are the mat, crops, corn, unity cup, gifts, candle holder, candles.
 The candles lit represent the core principles unity, self determination, collective work/responsibility, cooperative economics, purpose, creativity, and faith.
 Three are red (struggle) one black in center (for the people), and three green (hope for the future).

 Saint Lucia: https://www.youtube.com/watch?v=x0LdxSn02PU